BryanSummers14/ng-getting-started/README.md

    - Display the component on a router outlet.
       - With angular being a single page app framework the browser will never leave the page while using the app.
 However users still need to navigate the app or use a nav.
 To accomplish swapping the view a router is used in angular.
 You can learn about the router here: [Angular Router](https://angular.io/guide/router)
       - The most basic form of a route is essentially something like this `` { path: 'crisis-center', component: CrisisListComponent },`` This says that on the crisis-center path (``myapp.com/crisis-center``) display the CrisisListComponent.
 You can see where you would place this route in the previous link to the documentation
+      - lets add a route for our login page
+        - in the login module at the top above the @NgModule decorator add ``const route: Routes = [ { path: '', component: LoginComponent }
+                                                                             ];``
+        - in the top level directory (app) add a app-routing module and in that put ``const routes: Routes = [ { path: '', pathMatch: 'full', loadChildren: '../app/pages/login/login.module#LoginModule'}, ];``
+        - these two additions say that the root route will have the login module which displays the login component
 5. Project setup (tsconfig/linter)
     - The example project in this github has some configs setup for you.
 These are the tslint.json and tsconfig.json these include basic settings for the way typescript compiles your project.
       - You will not need to make changes to ts config a whole lot except for if you wish to namespace file directory paths.
 This is not necessary but helps with imports so you dont have to type ../../../ to import a ts file. you can see these inside ``"paths": {`` in that tsconfig file.